allegro/dotnet-utils/src/Allegro.Extensions.DependencyCall/README.md

 }
 ```

-By default, we deliver `NoOppDependencyCallMetrics` that might be replaced with your own metrics solution with
+By default, we deliver `NoOperationDependencyCallMetrics` that might be replaced with your own metrics solution with
 `DependencyCallBuilder.WithDependencyCallMetrics` API.

 ### Allegro.Extensions.DependencyCall.Metrics.Prometheus